alyssaq/MOOCS/README.md

 # MOOCS I love

-Courses that I plan to enjoy, am currently enjoying or have enjoyed.
+Courses, lectures and resources that I plan to enjoy, am currently enjoying or have enjoyed.

 To best way to learn is to put it into practice.
 So code it!
 My choice is [Python](https://gist.github.com/alyssaq/f60393545173379e0f3f)